keithotuomagie/tweet_analysis/README.md

 # Business Understanding

 KBO Marketing Company LLC is a marketing firm.
-The firm wants to develop a model that can predict sentiment for technology products such as smartphones.
+The firm wants to develop a Natural Language Processing (NLP) model that can predict sentiment for technology products such as smartphones.

 The company's C-suite executives request their in-house data scientists to develop a prototype.
 For the prototype, the in-house data scientists will perform the following: